 - Have continuous access to a computer with a reliable connection to the Internet.

 Coastal’s online courses are equivalent to traditional courses in academic rigor and student requirements.
 Students should not view an online course as “easier” than traditional courses.
 In fact, successful students often find online classes to be more challenging than traditional classes, due to the additional reading and personal discipline that is required.

 Computers are available on campus in various locations.
 For more information, visit the Student Resources page.
 Distance Learning students who come on campus for various resources or proctored exams are requested to check in with the Security Services Office in the Student Center Building to obtain a parking pass and a student ID.

 After enrolling in an online curriculum course, students must…

-- Purchase all the required course materials, including the textbook(s), access codes, etc. Visit the bookstore for more information.
+- Purchase all the required course materials, including the textbook(s), access codes, etc. Visit the College Store for more information.

-- Log into the class on the first day of the semester (courses are available at noon).
+- Log into the class on the first day of the semester (courses are available by noon).
 Continual participation within the course is essential, with most courses requiring weekly interaction.
-The attendance policy found in the college catalog applies to online courses as well; how it will be measured can be found in each course’s syllabus.
+The attendance policy found in the College Catalog applies to online courses as well; how it will be measured can be found in each course’s syllabus.
 Many documents will be posted for a limited time and it is the student’s responsibility to keep up with the course calendar and specific due dates.

-- During the semester, communicate with the instructor, and other students in the course, utilizing the College’s e-mail system (Office 365), in which you will be assigned a student address.
-(See “What I Need to Know to be an Online Learner”)
+- During the semester, communicate with the instructor and other students in the course, utilizing the College’s email system (Office 365), in which you will be assigned a student address.

 Coastal Carolina Community College is an educational institution which values academic excellence and supports the standards of academic integrity for all members of the college community.
 It is the practice of the College to enforce standards for academic integrity within all programs and courses.
 Proscribed conduct that violates standards of academic honesty and integrity may be subject to College disciplinary procedures.